iotdomain/iotdomain-standard/iotconnect-standard.md

 | watervalve       | Water valve control unit |
 | weatherstation   | Weather station with multiple sensors and controls |

-# Appendix B: Predefined Node Attributes
+# Appendix C: Predefined Node Attributes

 Node attributes provide a description of the device or service.
 These are read-only and usually hard coded into the device or service.